Contributor: Lakeview Behavioral Health clinical team member, Erica Smith, M.A., NCC

 In April of this year, NBC News reported that Attorney General Eric Holder called the epidemic of heroin use in the United States an urgent public health crisis.
 Within the past five years, the number of people using heroin has doubled.

-Additionally, between 2006 and 2010 alone, the amount of deaths that resulted from heroin overdoses increased by approximately 45%.
+Additionally, between 2006 and 2010 alone, the number of deaths that resulted from heroin overdoses increased by approximately 45%.
 Research has shown that, historically, the average age in which individuals died from heroin overdoses was between 40 and 50.
 Now, however, the average age for deaths related to heroin is between 18 and 25 (NBC News).

 The Surprising Demographics of Heroin Use Today

-Another factor that may surprise some is the fact that heroin abuse is more prominent in upper class parts of the population.
+Another factor that may surprise some is the fact that heroin abuse is more prominent in upper-class parts of the population.
 While once believed to be a drug used by individuals of lower socioeconomic status, recent surveys have shown that an astounding 90% of heroin users are middle-class, Caucasian individuals.

 The most beneficial way to prevent a further increase in the use of heroin among teens and young adults is for parents to talk to their children about the dangers of drugs.
 While such discussions may be met with eye-rolling and repeated use of the phrase, “I know, I know,” it does not go unnoticed by your child or loved one that you care enough to initiate the conversation instead of hiding from the reality of the detrimental impact it can have on him or her.
 It is said that children who have parents that talk to them about drug use are 42% less likely to use substances than are children whose parents ignore the topic.